COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <div style="text-align: justify">
-With the results depicted in **Figure 6**, we wanted to have a better understanding of how important the population density and the annual income are to the results presented in **Figure 5**. **Figure 6(A)** looks at how the annual household income and the population density are associated with the final degree of mobility in each local authority.
-As can be seen in **Figure 6(A)**, the variation in the final degree of mobility is more related to the population density than to the income.
+With the results depicted in <strong>Figure 6</strong>, we wanted to have a better understanding of how important the population density and the annual income are to the results presented in <strong>Figure 5</strong>. <strong>Figure 6(A)</strong> looks at how the annual household income and the population density are associated with the final degree of mobility in each local authority.
+As can be seen in <strong>Figure 6(A)</strong>, the variation in the final degree of mobility is more related to the population density than to the income.
 This might be to the fact that in a low-density area, such as rural areas, people tend to have a longer trajectory to work/study when compared to a high-density area such as cities.
 </div>

 <div style="text-align: justify">
-**Figure 6(B)** shows looks at how the annual household income and the population density are associated with the slope (how large was the reduction in the mobility).
-As observed in **Figure 6(B)**, both the annual household income and the population density of the local authorities influence the slope of the line.
+<strong>Figure 6(B)</strong> shows looks at how the annual household income and the population density are associated with the slope (how large was the reduction in the mobility).
+As observed in <strong>Figure 6(B)</strong>, both the annual household income and the population density of the local authorities influence the slope of the line.
 Also, the plot shows that the greatest slopes were generally related to areas with high income and high density.
 </div>

 <br>